tatey/tatey.com/_posts/2009-08-13-dont-know-c-sharp-and-love-programming-get-on-stack-overflow.markdown

 ---
 layout: post
-title: Don't know C# and love programming?
+title: Don't Know C# and Love Programming?
 Get on Stack Overflow
 ---

 Ryan Bates on Stack Overflow [via Twitter](http://twitter.com/rbates/status/3270391247).

 > I would like to see more Rails developers on [http://stackoverflow.com/](http://stackoverflow.com/)

 Great to see a [high profile Rails developer](http://railscasts.com/) encouraging all Rails developers to start asking and answering questions on [Stack Overflow](http://stackoverflow.com/).
 It's a step in the right direction, but not enough.
 The Stack Overflow community is heavily skewed towards C# development.
 If you don't know C# and prefer a less popular language (or set of tools), get involved.
 You're the perfect candidate for a [new contributor](http://stackoverflow.com/users/login).
 I've compiled five reasons why you ought to consider my invitation.

 ### Share your knowledge